 Statements of Interest

-The Massachusetts School Building Authority's 2017 Statement of Interest ("SOI") submittal period will open on Friday, January 6, 2017.
+The Massachusetts School Building Authority's 2017 Statement of Interest ("SOI") submittal period is now closed.

 Submitting an SOI is the critical first step in the MSBA's program to partially fund the construction, renovation, addition or repair of municipally or regionally owned school facilities located in cities, towns and regional school districts.
 The SOI allows districts to inform us about deficiencies that may exist in a local school facility and how those deficiencies inhibit the delivery of the district's educational program.